 - Personal, Social and Health Education

-Due to the increased demand of the GCSE examinations introduced in recent years and the Work Experience week during Year 10 at John Colet we run Key Stage 4 over three years: Years 9-11.
+Due to the high demand of the GCSE examinations, Focus Week in Years 7-9 and Work Experience during Year 10 at John Colet we run Key Stage 4 over three years: Years 9-11.
 With most subjects having no coursework and examinations that are taken at the end of Year 11 this provides students with the opportunity for a firm grounding in their chosen subjects and time for thorough revision at the end of the course.
 The core and optional subjects currently available are given below.
-Most students would take four optional subjects to maintain a broad curriculum, which, taken with GCSE Combined Science would lead to 9 GCSEs.
+Almost all students take four optional subjects to maintain a broad curriculum, which, taken with GCSE Combined Science would lead to 9 GCSEs.
 Students taking GCSE Biology, Chemistry and Physics would complete 10 GCSE qualifications.

 GCSE English Language